KingDavidJnr/alx-system_engineering-devops/0x10-https_ssl/README.md

 # HTTPS SSL

-In this project, I learned about the importance of HTTPS and how it works.
-I configured my HolbertonBnB web servers with `certbot` certificate and HAproxy SSL termination.
+This ALX devops project helps one to learn about the significaance of HTTPS and how it works.
+At the end of the project, we have configured our HolbertonBnB web servers with `certbot` certificate and HAproxy SSL termination.

 ## Tasks :page_with_curl: